1.

 12.

 Stephenson, Anne.
-Chapter 2: General practice and its place in primary healthcare [In] A textbook of general practice. in A textbook of general practice 9–16 (Arnold, 2011).
+Chapter 2: General practice and its place in primary healthcare [In] A textbook of general practice. in A textbook of general practice 9–16 (Arnold, London, 2011).

 13.